ZUZANA DIED IN PRAGUE ON SEPTEMBER 27, 2017. MANY OBITUARIES AND TRIBUTES HAVE BEEN PUBLISHED AND A RANGE OF THESE ARE LISTED BELOW ON THIS PAGE.

 2001 – Prize for Contribution to Czech and World Music

-Grand Prix Charles Cros (J. A. Benda, J. S. bach)
+4 time winner of the Grand Prix Charles Cros (J. A. Benda, J. S. Bach)

 Diapason d´Or (Henry Purcell)